simonalexanderson/IVA2020/index.md

 # Generating coherent spontaneous speech and gesture from text
-Simon Alexanderson,
-Éva Székely,
-Gustav Henter,
+Simon Alexanderson, Éva Székely, Gustav Henter, Taras Kucherenko and Jonas Beskow
-Taras Kucherenko,
-Jonas Beskow,

 All from KTH Royal Institute of Technology